Page Larkin’s Top Five Things to Take on a First Date:

 Always trust your intuition.
 There are certain logical guidelines for an initial meeting.
 You know when something is not right.
 Don’t bring or wear valuables.
 It’s a coffee date – not show and tell.
 (Leave the bling and the credit cards at home.)

-Men and women both need ‘an escape hatch’ in a truly uncomfortable situation.
-Let’s say you finally meet the ‘great date’ and you notice the ‘Mr.non-smoker’ reeks of smoke and has cigarettes peeking out of their pocket.
-Time to go.
+Men and women both need ‘A Great Escape’ in a truly uncomfortable situation.
+Let’s say you meet your ‘Perfect Date’ and you notice the ‘Non-smoker’ reeks of smoke and has cigarettes peeking out of their pocket.
+Time to go?
+Deal breaker?

 Trust your instinct